MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas-train-examples.md

 ---
 title: "Transform examples to Power Fx formulas"
-description: Learn about how to train Power Apps with your own examples and generate formulas using Power Apps Ideas.
+description: Learn how to train Power Apps with your own examples and generate formulas using Power Apps Ideas.
 author: norliu

 ms.topic: article